vg-json-data/sm-json-data/region/region-readme.md

   * _gameFlag:_ Indicates a lock that is opened when a game flag has been activated.
 Most locks that are unlocked by killing a boss are this type, rather than `bossFight`.
   * _killEnemies:_ A lock that is unlocked by killing enemies in a room.
 This excludes doors in boss rooms, which are `gameFlag` locks.
   * _permanent:_ A lock that can never be unlocked.
-  * _triggeredEvent:_ A type for miscellaneous events triggered by an action performed nearby by Samus.
 * _lock:_ The `lock` property lists [logical requirements](../logicalRequirements.md) that must be fulfilled in order for the node to be locked.
 If this is missing, the node is considered initially locked at game start.
 * _name:_ A name that identifies the lock.
 This name must be unique across all locks in the model.
 * _unlockStrats:_ The `unlockStrats` property is an array of [strats](../strats.md), each of which may be executed in order to unlock this specific lock.
 Unlocking a node makes it possible to interact with the node until the end of the game.